 - what a direct payment is;

 - how direct payments work;

-- ✓ what a pre-payment card is;
+- what a pre-payment card is;

 - how pre-payment cards work;

 - how you can use a direct payment to meet your care and support needs; and

-- how we make sure you are using Your direct payment appropriately.
+- how we make sure you are using your direct payment appropriately.

-If there is anything in this guidance that you do not understand, please speak to your health or social care worker.
+If there is anything in this guidance that you do not understand, please speak to your health or social care worker using the contact details provided at the end of the guide.